snyk/cli/README.md

 # Snyk - So Now You Know!

-Note: Snyk is currently only available for private beta testing.[Email us](mailto:contact@snyk.io) if you want to join the beta.
+Note: Snyk is currently only available for private beta testing.
+[Email us](mailto:contact@snyk.io) if you want to join the beta.

 ## Installation & Getting Started